 For more information on the role and responsibilities, please see the UK Council member handbook.

-If you'd like to ask any questions about what serving on UK Council is like, please email our president Katie Thompson for a quick chat.
+If you'd like to ask any questions about what serving on UK Council is like, please email the CEO for a quick chat.
 While for queries about elections, please contact our Governance Manager Zoe Willenbrock.